 Expected Rate of Return = Expected Return / Amount Invested

 So, for instance, if a firm invests $1 million in a project and expects to earn $1.3 million, then the expected rate of return is 30% (= 300,000 / 1,000,000)

-Firms engaged in R&D typically consider a number of research projects and they will try to determine what the expected rate of return will be for each project.
+Firms engaged in R&D typically consider a number of research projects and they will try to determine the expected rate of return for each project.
 Obviously, some projects will have a higher expected rate of return than others, so the firm will give priority to those projects with the higher expected return.
 When graphed, the expected rate of return forms a downward sloping curve or line.